Want to learn how to make a gluten free sourdough starter—without the hassle and with the best chance of success? You’re in the right place!

 In the Morning:

-- Add 50g gluten-free flour and 50g water to the clean jar.
-Stir really well using a non-reactive spoon.
-The consistency should be thick and pasty when stirred but settle into a flat, smooth surface on the top when at rest.
-You can wiggle the jar to get it to flatten.
-If it isn't smooth on the top and staying chunky, add a little more water (no more than 5-10g at a time).
-If it's too thin and watery, you might have overdone it on the water and will need to increase the flour.
-Be sure to reduce the amount of water at next feed so you can maintain your starter at the desired amount of grams.
+- Add 50g of gluten-free flour and 50g of water to the clean jar.
+Stir thoroughly with a non-reactive spoon.
+The mixture should be thick and pasty when stirred but settle into a flat, smooth surface on top when left to rest.
+You can gently wiggle the jar to help it flatten.
+If the top remains uneven and chunky, add a bit more water (no more than 5-10g at a time).
+If the mixture seems too thin and watery, you may have added too much water, and you'll need to increase the flour.
+Be sure to reduce the amount of water during the next feeding to maintain the desired consistency and starter weight.

-- Scrape down the sides of the jar well and wipe the mouth of the jar and under the rim with a clean towel.
-Cover the jar with a square of cloth and a rubber band, or a lid sitting on top (not screwed all the way tight to let air flow in.)
+- Scrape down the sides of the jar and wipe the rim and mouth with a clean towel.
+Cover the jar with a square of cloth and secure it with a rubber band, or place a lid loosely on top (don’t screw it all the way to allow airflow).

 - Set in a slightly warm place, not too close to the sink or any air vents.